-Ро licy SA Objective 9 10 11 12 13 14 Impact of policies in combination 11 Crime G G G Positive overall.
+Ро licy SA Objective 9 10 11 12 13 14 Impact of policies in combination 1 Energy No impact as this objective is dealt with in other sections of the plan.
+2 Water No impact as this objective is dealt with in other sections of the plan.
+3 Land Efficiency G G G Some positive impacts on land efficiency.
+4 Biodiversity G G G Some positive impacts on biodiversity.
+5 Historic Environment G G G G Positive overall.
+6 Countryside G G G Some positive impacts on the countryside.
+7 Green Infrastructure G G G G Positive overall.
+8 Pollution G G G Some positive impacts on pollution.
+9 Climate Change G The one policy that impacts on this objective is positive.
+10 Health G G G G Positive overall.
+11 Crime G G G Positive overall.
 12 Transport G G G G Positive overall.
 13 Social Exclusion No impact as this objective is dealt with in other sections of the plan.
 14 Housing R G R R There are both positive and negative impacts on this objective.
 15 Vibrant Communities G G G G Positive overall.
-16 Economic Development G G G A A Generally positive overall.
+16 Economic Development G G G A А Generally positive overall.
 17 Flooding R R G G Both policies 10 (Sompting) and 11 (Shoreham-By-Sea) would have a negative impact on this objective.
 18 Services G G G Positive overall 19 Places G The one policy that impacts on this objective is positive.
 20 Education No impact as this objective is dealt with in other sections of the plan.
 21 Waste No impact as this objective is dealt with in other sections of the plan.